SumoLogic/sumologic-kubernetes-collection/docs/collecting-kubernetes-metrics.md

 - `Kube State Metrics` configured with `kube-prometheus-stack.kube-state-metrics.prometheus.monitor`
 - `Prometheus Node Exporter` configured with `kube-prometheus-stack.prometheus-node-exporter.prometheus.monitor`

-If you want to forward additional metric from one of these services, you need to make two configuration changes:
+If you want to forward additional metric from one of these services, you need to edit the corresponding Service Monitor definition.
+Service

-- edit corresponding Service Monitor configuration.
-Service Monitor tells Prometheus which metrics it should take from the service
+Monitor tells Prometheus which metrics it should take from the service.
-- ensure that the new metric is forwarded to metadata Pod, by adding new (or editing existing) Remote Write to `kube-prometheus-stack.prometheus.prometheusSpec.additionalRemoteWrite`

 ## Example